monktastic/blog/pages/redux/mundane.md

 fears -- all of which depend, inextricably, on your wholehearted faith in the fundamental reality of time.

-If you could perceive the sense in which **this** is the *first* (and possibly *only*) moment of existence, you would be overcome by heartbreaking beauty so exquisite that it cannot be imagined -- let alone experienced -- within your current cognitive confines.

 But this is just the price you pay for being real.
 Far better to bravely face up to the facts than to escape to some fantasy world, after all.
 Time is just a brute fact of life, and the best we can hope to do is make peace with it, right?

 But have you ever stopped to consider *why*, exactly, you are so dead certain about the nature of time?
-Has it really earned the undying allegiance you have so obsequiously pledged it?
+Does it really deserve the undying allegiance you have so obsequiously pledged it?